Tricks For Making A Better Italian Sausage Sandwich

 The Classic Italian Sassidge Sangwitch

 Makes.
 4 sandwiches

 Serve with.
-Italian red wine and sauteed bitter greens
+Italian red wine and sautéd bitter greens like Swiss chard

 4 links fresh Italian Sausage